yuanz03/tp/docs/DeveloperGuide.md

 Given below are planned enhancements to address current limitations and improve user experience in future versions of PlayBook.

-### 1. Enhanced Name Validation with Whitespace Normalization and Case-Insensitive Duplicate Detection
+### 1. Enhanced Name Validation with Whitespace-normalized Duplicate Detection

 **Current Limitation**: The system treats names with different spacing as separate entities.
 This means that:
 - e.g., `Alex Yeoh`, `AlexYeoh`, and `Alex  Yeoh` (double-spacing) are all considered different players